Finding the Top Financial Advisors in Coral Gables, Florida

 Its securities selection process is based on several strategies, including Modern Portfolio Theory, which supports diversification.
 To that end, the firm recommends diversified portfolios, principally through the use of passively managed, asset class mutual funds.
 MAM selects or recommends broadly-traded open-end mutual funds or conservative fixed-income securities to implement this investment strategy.

 Loyola Asset Management

-The eighth and final firm on our list is Loyola Asset Management, LLC works with non-high-net-worth and high-net-worth individuals, as well as pooled investment vehicles and corporations.
+The eighth and final firm on our list is Loyola Asset Management, a fee-only practice that works with non-high-net-worth and high-net-worth individuals.
+Institutional clients include corporations and other business entities.
 The minimum account size at Loyola is generally $100,000.

 Loyola Asset Management Background

 Loyola was founded in 2006, registering as a financial advisor after a few years in business.
-Alvaro R. Castillo is the firm's owner.
-He also serves as president and is a certified investment management analyst (CIMA).
+Alvaro R. Castillo is the firm's owner and president.

-Loyola works with clients to provide them with both investment supervisory services and financial planing services.
-It also may delegate certain reponsibilities to third-party managers.
-It manages account primarily on a discretionary basis, meaning it retains control over the buy and sell decisions.
+Loyola works with clients to provide them with both investment supervisory services and financial planning.
+It also may delegate certain responsibilities to third-party managers.
+It manages accounts primarily on a discretionary basis, meaning it retains control over the buy and sell decisions.